laruiss/You-Dont-Know-JS/objects-classes/ch1.md

 Yet as we've implied several times already, and will cover in full detail in the next chapter, an object can also "inherit" contents from its `[[Prototype]]` chain.
 These are not considered *owned* contents, so they won't show up in any of these lists.

 Recall that the `in` operator will potentially traverse the entire chain looking for the existence of a property.
-Similarly, a `for..in` loop will traverse the chain and list any enumerable (owned or inhertied) properties.
+Similarly, a `for..in` loop will traverse the chain and list any enumerable (owned or inherited) properties.
 But there's no built-in API that will traverse the whole chain and return a list of the combined set of both *owned* and *inherited* contents.

 ## Temporary Containers